Purple Day for Epilepsy Awareness is March 26, 2015

-Aaron's Ohtahara is an organization created by Dan and Brianne McDonald, in the hopes that we can bring awareness, support, and hope to children and families who have Ohtahara Syndrome (OS).
+Aaron's Ohtahara Foundation is an non profit, 501(c)3 organization created by Dan and Brianne McDonald, in an effort to bring research, awareness, support, and hope to children and families who have been impacted by Ohtahara Syndrome (OS).
 This website has been created to help families and offer assistance and should not be used as a diagnosis or treatment tool.
 Please speak to a medical professional if you have concerns regarding your child.
 Ohtahara syndrome is very rare, progressive, and complicated.
-We have made it one of our goals to bring awareness of this syndrome to families throughout the world.
+We have made it one of our goals to bring awareness of this syndrome to families and medical professionals throughout the world.
 Our main goal is to help children that have Ohtahara syndrome and other progressive epileptic conditions.

 WHAT IS OHTAHARA SYNDROME?Ohtahara syndrome (OS) is a neurological disorder characterized by seizures.
 It is the earliest form of epileptic encephalopathies.
 The disorder affects newborns, usually within the first three months of life (most often within the first 10 days) in the form of epileptic seizures.
 Infants have primarily tonic seizures, but may also experience partial seizures, and rarely, myoclonic seizures.
 Ohtahara syndrome is most commonly caused by metabolic disorders or structural damage in the brain, although the cause or causes for many cases can not be determined.
 Most infants with the disorder show significant underdevelopment of part or all of the cerebral hemispheres.
 The EEGs of infants with Ohtahara syndrome reveal a characteristic pattern of high voltage spike wave discharge followed by little activity.
 This pattern is known as “burst suppression.”
 Doctors have observed that boys are more often affected than girls.